-We define 15 aircraft types to execute the sample design as shown in Table A.5.
+We define 15 aircraft types to execute the sample design.
 The classification distinguishes among fixed wing aircraft, rotorcraft, experimental aircraft, light-sport, and other aircraft.
-Within the major categories of fixed wing and rotorcraft, we differentiate aircraft by type and number of engines (e.g., piston, turboprop, turbojet, turbine, single- and two-engines).
+Within the major categories of fixed wing and rotorcraft, we differentiate aircraft by type and number of engines.
 Experimental aircraft are subdivided by amateur-built status and airworthiness certification, and we classify "other" aircraft as gliders or lighter-than-air.
 Light-sport is subdivided into special and experimental based on airworthiness certification.
 Light-sport aircraft for which airworthiness certificates are not yet final are included with experimental light-sport.